Battle of Kohima: Prelude

 Starting on 15 March 1944, the Japanese 31st Division crossed the Chindwin River near Homalin and moved north-west along jungle trails on a front almost 60 mi wide.
 Because of a shortage of transport, half the artillery regiment's mountain guns and the infantry regiments' heavy weapons were left behind.
-Only three week's supply of food and ammunition was carried.
+Only three weeks' supply of food and ammunition was carried.

 Although the march was arduous, good progress was made.
 The left wing of the division, consisting of the bulk of the 58th Regiment and commanded by the division's Infantry Group commander, Major General Shigesaburō Miyazaki, was ahead of the neighbouring formation (the Japanese 15th Infantry Division) when they clashed with Indian troops covering the northern approaches to Imphal on 20 March.

 The Indian troops were the 50th Indian Parachute Brigade under Brigadier Maxwell Hope-Thomson, at Sangshak.
 Although they were not Miyazaki's objective, he decided to clear them from his line of advance.
 The Battle of Sangshak continued for six days.
 The parachute brigade's troops were desperately short of drinking water, but Miyazaki was handicapped by lack of artillery until near the end of the battle.
 Eventually, as some of the Japanese 15th Division's troops joined the battle, Hope-Thomson withdrew.
 The 50th Parachute Brigade lost 600 men, while the Japanese had suffered over 400 casualties.
 Miyazaki had also captured some of the food and munitions that had been dropped by the Royal Air Force (RAF) to the defenders of Sangshak.
 However, his troops, who had the shortest and easiest route to Kohima, were delayed by a week.

 Meanwhile, the commander of the British Fourteenth Army, Lieutenant General William Slim, belatedly realised (partly from Japanese documents that had been captured at Sangshak) that a whole Japanese division was moving towards Kohima.
 He and his staff had originally believed that, because of the forbidding terrain in the area, the Japanese would only be able to send a regiment to take Kohima.